 You have a few options.
 You can buy an FDA-approved pulse oximeter from a pharmacy or online retailer for $15 to $30.
 Dr. Bime recommends them for many of his patients with chronic diseases.
 He suggests people bring the devices to their doctor’s appointments to compare measurements.

-Some of the latest wearable fitness devices can also measure your blood oxygen level—the Apple Watch Series 6 and certain Fitbit and Garmin devices track it through your wrist, and the Wellue Continuous Ring Oximeter takes readings from your finger.
+Some of the latest wearable fitness devices can also measure your blood oxygen level—the Apple Watch Series 6, 7 and 8, Samsung Galaxy Watch 3 and 4 and certain Fitbit and Garmin devices track it through your wrist, and the Wellue Continuous Ring Oximeter takes readings from your finger.

 They can be okay, with caveats.
 “There is a lot of variability in how these devices measure the oxygen levels, and these methods have not been cleared by the FDA,” Dr. Bime said.
 “As long as you compared the results to those from an FDA-approved device, they are fine.”